LearnWebCode/brads-boilerplate-wordpress/README.md

 **interactivity-block-tailwind:** The same as above; only it uses Tailwind CSS instead of SCSS.

-**brads-boilerplate-block-plugin:** A block but it does **not** use the Interactivity API: it uses WordPress's copy of Reaact for public visitor JS behavior.
+**brads-boilerplate-block-plugin:** A block but it does **not** use the Interactivity API: it uses WordPress's copy of React for public visitor JS behavior.

 **brads-boilerplate-block-plugin-tailwind:** The same above; only it uses Tailwind CSS instead of SCSS.